Applying for international protection

 Applicants receive a letter by mail to their usual place of residence or designated domicile inviting them to an in-depth interview.
 The letter may also be delivered in person.

 Failure to show at the scheduled interview can only be justified by medical reasons.
 Applicants are therefore requested to inform the officer conducting the interview as soon as possible by calling the number indicated on the invitation, and to provide a medical certificate issued by a doctor.
-In case of doubt, the MAEE can request a health professional's opinion in order to determine whether the applicant is fit to participate in the interview or not.
+In case of doubt, the Ministry can request a health professional's opinion in order to determine whether the applicant is fit to participate in the interview or not.

 Each adult of the same family is interviewed separately.
 Another member of the family may exceptionally be present.